s3team/uroboros/README.md

   readelf 2.30
   awk 4.1.4
 ```
-Now the Uroboros is updated and it can be built by the OCaml compiler (version 4.05.0 or later).
-However,the the initial version of uroboros (in 2015) was released with OCaml 4.01.0.
+Now the Uroboros is updated and it can be built by the OCaml compiler (version 4.05.0 or later)
-with the following libraries:
+with the following libraries.
+However, the the initial version of Uroboros was released with OCaml 4.01.0 compiler in 2015 and can be obtained through [uroboros ZIP](https://opam.ocaml.org/)).
 ```
   deriving
   ocamlfind